Call Today to Get Started With Your Visa!

 • The interview confirmation letter.

-Generally, the P2 visa requires that the visa holder maintain permanent residency in their home country or abroad elsewhere that they do not intend to abandon and intend to return to upon the completion of the activities or events in the United States.
-This is because the P2 visa is a nonimmigrant temporary visa.
+Generally, This requires that the visa holder maintain permanent residency in their home country or abroad elsewhere that they do not intend to abandon and intend to return to upon the completion of the activities or events in the United States.
+This is because This is a nonimmigrant temporary visa.

 Yes.
-The new employer must file a new Form I-129 and receive approval with the USCIS before the P2 visa holder can begin the new employment.
-Approval of Form I-129 will permit the change in employment and permit the P2 visa holder(s) to extend their stay in order to fulfill the new employment.
+The new employer must file a new Form I-129 and receive approval with the USCIS before This holder can begin the new employment.
+Approval of Form I-129 will permit the change in employment and permit This holder(s) to extend their stay in order to fulfill the new employment.

-Can family members travel to the United States with the P2 visa holder?
+Can family members travel to the United States with this holder?

 • DS-160 fee is $160